Chapter 60: Discovering a Shadow of the Collective Nightmare and Why the Hanging Woman Hangs

 Following this release of Creative Potential, the High Priestess split apart and changed into a many-headed, glowing dragon of light.
 Once upon a time many visions ago, I named this dragon Goodness, and she saved me from losing the Rainbow Bridge to my Shadow.
 “Goodness, I am honored to stand in your presence again,” I said.
 “I have yet to repay my great debt from the day you saved me from my Shadow and I live in hope that my life was worth your sacrifice in the first place.”

 A bright light flared and Divine Inspiration as a grown man rather than a child stepped from the heart center of Goodness.
-“I love you unconditionally, Heidi,” the god of Creative Potential said.
+“I love you unconditionally, Heidi,” the god said.
 “You always seem to forget that in my absence.
 Please try to remember this time.”
 He held out his hand and Creative Potential as a woman grown appeared beside him, the seeds of abundance dripping from her as always.

 Then, I heard a child’s giggle and my Inner Child popped out from under the table.
 “Is Goodness gone?” she asked and seated herself where the High Priestess had sat.
 She began to play with Eternity’s tarot cards, stacking them here and there, knocking them over and piling them once again.

-“Child, would you read my fate as your guardian did?”
+“Child called Mouse, would you read my fate as your guardian did?”
 I asked.
 She pulled a face at me.

 “When the man realized that he was turning into a bee,” the Child continued.
 “He called together all his people to find a solution to his head problem.”
 The Child drew the next card and it was the Star.
-“Out of the waiting crowd upon the new Lord of All, only one young girl like me knew what was needed.”
+“Out of the waiting crowd upon the new Lord of All Bees, only one young girl like me knew what was needed.”

 “She ran as fast as she could to the nearest stream and from it, the girl like me drew the best drink of water she could find,” said the Inner Child.
 “She brought a cup of it back to the bug-headed High Priest.”